Tixit/Gem.js/README.md

 Changelog
 ========

+* 2.0.1 - Changing npm name to `gem` now that I have access to that name
 * 2.0.1 - Fixing package.json main file path
 * 2.0.0 - BREAKING CHANGE
     * BREAKING CHANGE - Changing the project name to "Gem.js", and so changing "Block" to "Gem" and "Container" to "Block"